meiti-x/Dashlib.css/README.md

 - **Mahdi Momeni** - [Dashlib](https://github.com/mahdi-momeni/)
 - also me! :)

-Special thanks from Ehsan Ahmadi.
+Special thanks to Ehsan Ahmadi.
 See also the list of [contributors](https://github.com/mahdi-momeni/Dashlib.css/graphs/contributors) who participated in this project.